-If you have a dog, then read our article: Do Bengal cats get along with dogs?
+If you have a dog, then read our article about whether Bengal cats get along with dogs.

 Bengal cats and children

 Still wondering if a Bengal cat is a good choice if you have a baby, toddler or older child?
-Well, don’t be scared off by their wild name, vocal or active traits.
+Well, don’t be scared of their wild name, vocal or active traits.

 Just like humans and other cats, every cat is different, and once introduced to your family, they’ll blend right in!
-Most often, a Bengal cat will pleasantly surprise you with how much it adapts to your personality, and how much affection it’ll show for your child or children.
+Most often, a Bengal cat will pleasantly surprise you with how much it adapts to your personality, and how much affection it’ll show for your child, toddler or baby.

 Bengals are known to identify children and will treat them much more gently if they notice that you’re also very caring of the child.
 Whenever engaging in physical play, they will keep their claws in as to not scratch the child or the owner(s) that they’re loyal to, making Bengal cats perfect if you have a baby, toddler or child.

 When we first introduced a newborn to our house, Coco stayed well away, only sniffing the odd blanket.
 She didn’t get jealous and kept her distance at all times.
 To date, she’s more afraid of the energetic two-year-old that she shares the house with than he is of her.
 The multiple times that the toddler has pulled her tail, threw a ball or pulled some hair out, she did nothing other than run away.
 This tells a completely different story than the scars on MY arms, which shows just how caring a cat can be of a baby or child.